astec-stfc/nala/docs/source/Translator.rst

 .. warning::

-   OPAL / GPT translation has not been fully benchmarked and tested.
+   OPAL / GPT translation have not been fully benchmarked and tested.
 Use with caution.

 The translator module ensures consistency across different simulation codes while preserving the physics and geometry defined in the NALA lattice model.
 Field maps, wakefields, and other external data files